Coordinación Nacional de Conservación del Patrimonio Cultural, Instituto Nacional de Antropología e Historia (CNCPC-INAH), Mexico City, Mexico

-Experience has shown the importance of understanding materials and tools more deeply, as well as the correct application of Japanese paper conservation techniques, before attempting to incorporate them into Latin America paper-based collections or adapting them to the Latin American context.
+Experience has shown the importance of understanding more deeply materials and tools as well as the correct application of Japanese paper conservation techniques before attempting to incorporate them into Latin America paper-based collections and being able to adapt them to the Latin American context.

 The course also aims to build bridges between Japanese and Western paper conservation traditions, and to assess the applicability of the Japanese approach, materials and techniques to non-Japanese cultural heritage, with particular reference to Latin American paper-based cultural heritage.